 - Testing of foot sensation, using a 10 g monofilament or vibration.

 - Inspection of any foot deformity and footwear.

-- Classify foot risk as (if the patient has had any previous foot ulcer or deformity or skin changes, manage as high-risk): low current risk, increased risk, high-risk and ulcerated foot.
+- Classification of foot risk as (if the patient has had any previous foot ulcer or deformity or skin changes, manage as high-risk): low current risk, increased risk, high-risk and ulcerated foot.

 - Risk stratification: the recent Scottish Intercollegiate Guidelines Network (SIGN) guideline classifies risk as:

 - Low: no risk factors present - eg, no loss of sensation, no signs of peripheral arterial disease and no other risk factors.

 - Moderate: one risk factor present - eg, loss of sensation, or signs of peripheral arterial disease without callus or deformity.

 - High: previous ulceration or amputation or more than one risk factor present - eg, loss of sensation, or signs of peripheral arterial disease with callus or deformity.

 - Active: presence of active ulceration, spreading infection, critical ischaemia, gangrene or unexplained hot, red, swollen foot with or without the presence of pain.

 - Care of people at low current risk of foot ulcers (normal sensation, palpable pulses):